PombertLab/A2GB/README.md

 The conversion of EMBL files to TBL format in [A2GB](https://github.com/PombertLab/A2GB) is a two step process.
 EMBL files are first converted to TBL format with [EMBLtoTBL.pl](https://github.com/PombertLab/A2GB/blob/master/EMBLtoTBL.pl), then NCBI's [TBL2ASN](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) converts the later format to ASN.

 ##### Converting EMBL files to TBL format
 [EMBLtoTBL.pl](https://github.com/PombertLab/A2GB/blob/master/EMBLtoTBL.pl) converts EMBL files to TBL format.
 This script requires a single tab-limited list of the locus tags and their predicted annotations.
 We can create this list by concatenating the tRNAs.annotations and rRNAs.annotations files generated [previously](https://github.com/PombertLab/A2GB#Creating-tab-delimited-lists-of-RNA-locus-tags-and-their-products) together with the curated list of proteins annoations (see [above](https://github.com/PombertLab/A2GB#curating-the-protein-annotations)).
+Alternatively, any tab-delimited list of locus_tags and their products can be used.

 Concatenating the annotations can be quickly performed with:
 ```